 This ratio signifies the number of users who have clicked over a post to the number of users who have just viewed the post.

-Why this ratio is vital: Measuring this ratio is very vital for a Social Media marketer because it helps in evaluating how a specific post engrossed clicks by taking in account the total users who saw this particular post.
-In this ration, the complete concentration is on the number of users reaching over FB page instead of clicks only.
+Why this ratio is vital: Measuring this ratio is very vital for a Social Media marketer because it helps in evaluating how a specific post engrossed clicks by taking into account the total users who saw this particular post.
+In this ratio, the complete concentration is on the number of users reaching over the FB page instead of clicks only.